Professor Michael O'Neill

 He is an associate editor on the multi-volume Johns Hopkins edition of Shelley's poetry.
 The third volume appeared in 2012 and received the 2013 Richard J. Finneran Award from the Society for Textual Scholarship.
 He is co-editing (with Timothy Webb) The Prose of Percy Bysshe Shelley 1818-1822 for OUP.
 This project was awarded an MHRA Research Associateship (holder Dr Paige Tovey) for 2010-11 and 2011-12.

 Professor O’Neill has received the following awards for his poetry: an Eric Gregory Award in 1983 and a Cholmondeley Award from the Society of Authors in 1990.
-He has successfully supervised research degrees on Shelley (Mary as well as Percy Bysshe), P. B. Shelley and Keats, Romantic Poetry and Wallace Stevens, Romantic Literature and Dream Poetry, Victorian Medievalism, Elegy in Douglas Dunn and Tony Harrison, The Great War and Irish Poetry, the writings of Olive Schreiner, Hart Crane's poetry, John Montague's poetry, a study of Yeats, Byron, and Shelley, the Decadent Image in 1890s poetry, the responses of Wordsworth and Coleridge to Shakespeare, Gary Snyder and Romanticism, narrative and identity in Keats's poetry, voice and reception in Tennyson, Browning and other Victorian poets, the influence of Calderón and Goethe on Shelley, Wordsworth's unachievable style, 1797-1805, and lyric individuality in Clare, Hopkins, and Edward Thomas, John Clare and 'the Art of "Is"', and Silence in P. B. Shelley, Robert Browning, W. B. Yeats, and T. S. Eliot, and nostalgia and homesickness in Emily Brontë.
+He has successfully supervised research degrees on Shelley (Mary as well as Percy Bysshe), P. B. Shelley and Keats, Romantic Poetry and Wallace Stevens, Romantic Literature and Dream Poetry, Victorian Medievalism, Elegy in Douglas Dunn and Tony Harrison, The Great War and Irish Poetry, the writings of Olive Schreiner, Hart Crane's poetry, John Montague's poetry, a study of Yeats, Byron, and Shelley, the Decadent Image in 1890s poetry, the responses of Wordsworth and Coleridge to Shakespeare, Gary Snyder and Romanticism, narrative and identity in Keats's poetry, voice and reception in Tennyson, Browning and other Victorian poets, the influence of Calderón and Goethe on Shelley, Wordsworth's unachievable style, 1797-1805, lyric individuality in Clare, Hopkins, and Edward Thomas, John Clare and 'the Art of "Is"', and Silence in P. B. Shelley, Robert Browning, W. B. Yeats, and T. S. Eliot, and nostalgia and homesickness in Emily Brontë.
 He is happy to supervise postgraduates in any area of his research interests.